jedward225/jedward225.github.io/index.md

       I am a final-year undergraduate student at the Gaoling School of Artificial Intelligence, Renmin University of China, with a current GPA of 3.85/4.00.
     </p>
     <p>
-      My research interests lie in Reinforcement Learning, Multimodal Large Language Models, and Generative Models.
-I am currently working with <a href="https://zhenxuan00.github.io/">Prof. Chongxuan Li</a> on Deep Generative Models, with a focus on 3D world models like <a href="https://ml-gsai.github.io/FlexWorld/">FlexWorld</a>.
+      My research interests lie in Reinforcement Learning, Multimodal Models, and Generative AI.
+I am currently working with <a href="https://zhenxuan00.github.io/">Prof. Chongxuan Li</a> on Deep Generative Models, with a focus on 3D world models.
     </p>
     <p>
       I am proficient in Python, C/C++, and Linux development environments, and I have hands-on experience with deep learning frameworks like PyTorch.